Sexual Harrassment Policy

 If you feel you have been a victim of sexual harassment, report the behavior to the Conference Manager or to the IDIA Board of Directors.
 If you have witnessed sexual harassment, you also are urged to report the incident to the proper authority so that prompt action may be taken.
 All complaints will be treated seriously, kept as confidential as possible and investigated fully.
 IDIA expressly forbids any retaliation against victims for reporting sexual harassment.

 Those who believe they have been a victim of sexual harassment should report the behavior to the Conference Manager or to the IDIA Board of Directors.
 Once a complaint has been received, the Conference Manager will investigate the complaint as soon as possible.
 This investigation will include privately interviewing the accused, the accuser and potential witnesses as well as recording interviews and documenting evidence.
 If the investigation by the Conference Manager reveals that an act of sexual harassment has occurred, the involved parties will be notified and a type of disciplinary action will be decided upon.
 Depending on the gravity of the charges, punishment can include but is not limited to:

 Reporting behavior to appropriate school officials;

 Sexual harassment is a serious offense that IDIA and its Board of Directors takes seriously.
-If you have any questions regarding the policies laid forth, please contact the Secretary-General, Conference Manager or Board of Directors.
+If you have any questions regarding the policies laid forth, please contact the Conference Manager or Board of Directors.